prasanthlouis/Imdb-movie-manager/README.md

 Sorts your movies into folders based on IMDB rating

 This will sort your movies into folders based on the IMDB rating.
 First of all, put all your movies into a single folder.
-(Please don't use any subfolders)

 Next take the movie.cmd and paste it into your "send to" folder.
 Simply type 'shell:sendto' in your address bar and paste it in there.